MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/self-hosting.md

 <!-- ====================================================================== -->
 ## How to self-host a preview channel of WebView2

-We recommend that you start self-hosting by using the Dev channel of the WebView2 Runtime, which is in the Dev Channel of the Microsoft Edge browser.
-The Dev channel of the WebView2 Runtime is updated weekly, and it allows you to catch issues early, while having sufficient stability for daily use.
+We recommend that you self-host using the preview WebView2 Runtime in the Dev channel of the Edge browser.
+The Dev channel is updated weekly, so it allows you to catch issues early while having sufficient stability for daily use.

-The Canary channel is also suitable, but do note that it might be less stable for daily use.
-The Beta channel is available as well, which allows you to test against the version of the runtime that is about to ship to stable, but you might not be able to catch issues early enough for your application.
+The Canary channel is also suitable, but it might be less stable for daily use.
+The Beta channel allows you to test against the version of the runtime that is about to ship to stable, but you might not be able to catch issues early enough for your application.

-To self-host a preview channel of WebView2:
+Do the following steps:

 1. **Set the preview channel for your app**:
-You can [set the preview channel by using ChannelSearchKind](./set-preview-channel.md#switching-the-channel-search-order-recommended), making it such that your WebView2 app uses the least-stable channel (Canary / Dev).
+You can [set the preview channel by using ChannelSearchKind](./set-preview-channel.md#switching-the-channel-search-order-recommended), making it such that your WebView2 app uses the least-stable channel on the device.
 We recommend using either the Registry Key or Group Policy for self-hosting.

 1. **Install the preview channel on your team's machines**:
-If it's just to a handful of devices, you could download and install them manually from [Microsoft Edge Insider Channels](https://www.microsoft.com/edge/download/insider).
+To install on handful of devices, you can download and install them manually from [Microsoft Edge Insider Channels](https://www.microsoft.com/edge/download/insider).
 To deploy them to multiple devices, see [how to deploy preview channels](./set-preview-channel.md#how-to-deploy-preview-channels).

 1. **Use your app daily with the preview channel of WebView2, and diagnose potential issues with the WebView2 Runtime:**
 See [Diagnose potential issues with the WebView2 Runtime](#diagnose-potential-issues-with-the-webview2-runtime), below.